swiftlang/swift-evolution/proposals/nnnn-non-exhaustive-enums.md

 (While this pattern may be unfamiliar, it is used in Apple's SDKs, though not often.)

-Therefore, enums imported from C will be treated conservatively: an otherwise-unannotated `NS_ENUM` will be imported as `nonexhaustive` and treated as such in all contexts.
+Therefore, enums imported from C will be treated conservatively: an otherwise-unannotated `NS_ENUM` will be imported as `@nonexhaustive` and treated as such in all contexts.
 The newly-added C attribute `enum_extensibility` can be used to override this behavior:

 ```objc
 typedef NS_ENUM(NSInteger, GregorianMonth) {